 - All extra costs due to nature or unforeseen events.

 - Excess baggage charges.

 Passport and visa

-You will need to apply for Chinese visa at your nearest Chinese embassy.
+You will need to apply for a Chinese visa at your nearest Chinese embassy.
 We will help you with the form and necessary supporting documents.
 Please, initiate the application process in a minimum of three months before the travel date.
 We need a copy of your Chinese visa forty-five days before the planned arrival date in China.
 We will obtain the Tibetan Entry permit for you and ship it to your hotel in the gateway city (Chengdu or Beijing).
-You need to present this document when you check in for the flight to Lhasa.
+You need to present this document when you check-in for the flight to Lhasa.
 Your Guide will be holding all other necessary permits required for this trip.

 In Lhasa, we will book a mid-range tourist standard hotel in Barkhor Area.
 Our choices of hotels are Dhekhang, Kyichu, or Gorkha Hotel, located in the old Tibetan quarter of Lhasa.
 These are locally managed mid-size properties with an adequate comfort level.
 There are a few four stars and 5-star hotels such as 4-Points By Sheraton, Shangrila Hotel, St. Regis, etc. and we can book them for you on an additional cost.
 In Shigatse also, we book a local three-star hotel.
 Accommodation in Rongbuk is rudimentary.
 The toilet is a Tibetan style squat with no running water.
 There is no shower here.
 Hotels in Tibet provide limited supplies of toiletries, and so, please bring your own set.
 They may not also have a hairdryer, iron, and ironing boards.
 If the preferred hotels listed in the program are not available, we will book the next best possible property in that price category.